Latent Agents in Networks: Estimation and Targeting: Introduction

-Nonetheless, under assumptions that are standard in the social networks literature, we get around this difficulty by using a notion of approximate sparsity for this matrix (see Definition~\ref{def:appxSparse}).
-Intuitively, this sparsity notion posits that even though the matrix is not sparse, it (as well as its inverse) admits sparse approximations.
-Under the approximate sparsity assumption, we provide an estimator for this matrix, and characterize its convergence rates.
-We also provide distributional limits for our estimator that allow for constructing valid confidence intervals.
-Using ideas from the theory of banded matrices, approximation theory, and spectral theory, we establish that our approximate sparsity assumption holds for large classes of networks (e.g., when the neighborhoods of agents grow polynomially in the number of hops).
+It is not a priori clear when the aforementioned approximate sparsity condition holds.
+Our second contribution is to provide conditions on the network structure and edge weights that ensure that this condition is satisfied (Section \ref{se:estimationExamples}).
+Using ideas from the theory of banded matrices, approximation theory, spectral theory, and Banach algebras of matrices and their off-diagonal decay properties, we establish that our approximate sparsity assumption holds for large classes of networks under (diagonal dominance) assumptions that are standard in the social networks literature.
 For such classes of networks, we prove that our estimators yield small approximation errors even when the number of observations scales logarithmically with the number of observable agents, thereby making these estimators suitable for large networks.